-If you have a project that has the potential to disturb hazardous materials, ATL, a WBE certified company, has experienced environmental professionals in locations throughout New York State, to provide consultation and perform hazardous materials abatement design.
+If you have a project that has the potential to disturb hazardous materials, ATL has experienced environmental professionals in locations throughout New York State, to provide consultation and perform hazardous materials abatement design.

 For more information, contact Joseph Grabowski at 315-386-4578, info@atlantictesting.com, or visit AtlanticTesting.com.